holochain/hc-utils/crates/hc-utils/README.md

 ### local_source_chain

-    Returns a list of records from the local source-chain
+    Returns a list of elements from the local source-chain

 ### remove_link